 - Start playing your drive-time playlist when you swipe on Google Play Music

 Beyond Nova Launcher, there aren't a lot of launchers that support swipe actions.
-Also, as more and more apps begin to support Android 7.1 App Shortcuts, the gesture used for swipe actions could be co-opted for App Shortcuts, which offer multiple options as opposed to the singular action assigned to swipe actions.
-It'll be interesting to see how that's handled over the next year or two.
+Also, as more and more apps continue to support Android 7.1 App Shortcuts, users are being offered offer multiple options as opposed to the singular action assigned to swipe actions.
+It'll be interesting to see how launcher continue to handle this over the next year or two.

 So what gestures do you give your phone on a regular basis?
 Have you hit upon the perfect shortcut system to achieve peak efficiency on your home screen?
 Share them with us in the comments — I'm always looking for new shortcut combos to try.